Hasselblad: Phocus Mobile 2

+Collaborations

-Collaboration with Sony
+Sony

 In 2012 Hasselblad began marketing redesigned versions of Sony digital cameras.

 At the 2012 photokina trade show in Germany, Hasselblad announced it would release a new mirrorless interchangeable-lens camera (MILC) using the Sony E-mount.
 The camera, called the Lunar, is based on the Sony NEX-7, including its 24.3 MP APS-C sensor, processing engine and user interface.
 The Lunar, which is marketed as an "ultimate luxury" model, was released in summer 2013.

 On 23 July 2013 Hasselblad announced the Stellar, a "luxury" compact digital camera based on the Sony Cyber-shot DSC-RX100.

 On 3 February 2014, Hasselblad introduced a restyled Sony α99 as the Hasselblad HV.
 According to the company's press-release, their version of the α99 is "tough as nails", featuring more robust construction than the original.

 On 26 November 2014, Hasselblad announced the Stellar II based on the DSC-RX100M2.
 No further rebranded Sony products have been released by Hasselblad.

 Unlike Leica in a similar partnership with Panasonic, Hasselblad did not make claims of reprogrammed image processing.
 The company, however, used the same marketing strategy, selling the OEM cameras under their brand at the prices two or three times higher than those of the original Sony cameras.

-Partnership with OnePlus
+Mobile phones (OnePlus and Oppo)

 On 8 March 2021, OnePlus announced a $150 million deal with Hasselblad to develop camera technology for OnePlus.
 The OnePlus 9 series are the first smartphones that included improved cameras made in partnership with Hasselblad.